Skip to main content

 Starting with Ubuntu Xenial, systemd is now used as the init system.
 In this article, we explain how one can interact with systemd and manage your user space services.

-In addition to the system wide instance, systemd provides user specific instances which allow users to run services or applications as themselves.
+In addition to the system-wide instance, systemd provides user-specific instances that allow users to run services or applications as themselves.
 Systemd supports different types of units, with the service unit being the most common one, representing a service or daemon.
-Systemd comes with a variety of new approaches, that especially target the observability and the monitoring of the started process.
-Log outputs can be sent to STDOUT/STDERR, which will be picked up by systemd and be forwarded to the "journal".
+Systemd comes with a variety of new approaches that especially target observability and monitoring of the started process.
+Log outputs can be sent to STDOUT/STDERR, which will be picked up by systemd and forwarded to the "journal".

 User Systemd Status